 8. Remove the old processor.

-Under the heatsink, you'll see the old processor in its housing.
+Under the heatsink or fan, you'll see the old processor in its housing.
 There should be a small metal lever somewhere to lift the housing off.
 Word to the wise: You may have to gently press the lever down and to the side first.
 As with other steps in this process, if you find yourself pulling hard on a component, you're probably missing a very easy, gentle way to remove it.

 Once you've raised the housing, all you have to do is lift the processor out.
 There's nothing else securing it.